| | | | |

 It isn’t one hop.
 It is five different networks pretending to be one.

-1. Client → Cloud Load Balancer (AWS ALB/Google GLB)
+1. Client → Cloud Load Balancer (AWS ALB / Google GLB / Azure Application Gateway)

-If port-forward works, you know Layer 5 is fine.
+If port-forward works, Layer 5 is confirmed healthy.
 The problem is in Layers 1 through 4.
+This is the diagnostic constraint that eliminates half the search space immediately — and most engineers don’t use it.

-Health Check Mismatch (The #1 Cause of Outages)
+Health Check Mismatch: The #1 Cause of Kubernetes Ingress 502 Errors

-Your app is running, but the Load Balancer thinks it’s dead.
+Your app is running perfectly.
+The Load Balancer thinks it’s dead.

-The Trap: Cloud Load Balancers do not check your Pod.
+The Trap: Cloud Load Balancers do not check your Pod directly.
 They check the NodePort.
 Kubernetes readinessProbe checks the Pod inside the cluster.
-These are two different universes.
+These are two different health check universes that never compare notes.

 The Failure Scenario:

-• Result: The App returns 404 at /.
-The Load Balancer sees 404, marks the backend as “Unhealthy,” and cuts the connection.
+• Load Balancer sees 404, marks the backend as Unhealthy, cuts the connection

-The Fix: Ensure your livenessProbe, readinessProbe, and Ingress healthCheckPath all point to the same endpoint that returns a 200.
+The Fix: Ensure your livenessProbereadinessProbe, and Ingress healthCheckPath all point to the same endpoint that returns a consistent 200.
+Three different health check endpoints pointing at three different paths is not defense in depth — it’s three different ways to fail silently.

 You try to debug by curling the Load Balancer IP directly.
-It fails.
-You panic.
+It returns 404.
+You panic and start questioning the entire deployment.

 The Command You Ran: